 The letter on the nozzle indicates the spray pattern.
 Different manufacturers use different letters for the same patterns, so we will use Delavan as the example, as it is the most common nozzle manufacturer I use.
 Patterns are designated as solid (B), hollow (A), and semi-solid (W).
 A solid nozzle indicates the vaporized oil is distributed evenly throughout the entire spray pattern.
 A hollow nozzle distributes more of the oil to the outer ring of the pattern, and a semi-solid is neither.
-W nozzles are typically considered a replacement for both A and B nozzles, although that is not also the best option.
+W nozzles are typically considered a replacement for both A and B nozzles, although that is not the best option.
 I prefer to replace nozzles with the type and pattern specified by the manufacturer, but late nights and on-call situations do not always allow it.
-Typically the nozzle is designed to fit the equipment and not the other way around, so using the correct nozzle can save you a lot of headaches and a sooty mess.
+Typically, the nozzle is designed to fit the equipment and not the other way around, so using the correct nozzle can save you many headaches and a sooty mess.